 Is There a Rodent in My Chimney?

-Noises – You may hear scratching, rustling, scurrying and squeaking throughout the house.
+- Noises – You may hear scratching, rustling, scurrying, and squeaking throughout the house.
 You’re most likely to hear rats and mice at night because they’re mostly nocturnal.
 They become active around dusk to begin foraging for food and water.
 Sometimes they come out during daylight hours, especially if there’s a large enough infestation.
 When compared to rats, mice are more likely to be active during the day.
-Natural predators — including owls, hawks, raccoons, skunks, lizards, dogs and cats – will force rodents to seek secure shelters and food.
-This means your home — by way of your chimney — could be an attractive option.

-Gnawing – Small rodents will chew on insulation, wood, duct work and electrical wiring.
+- Gnawing – Small rodents will chew on insulation, wood, duct work and electrical wiring.
 They chew to control the growth of their incisor teeth.
-If you see gnawing nearby, that’s another indication that the damage was caused by small rodents.
 When it comes to wood, recent gnawing is light colored, the coloring growing darker with age.
-If you don’t see gnaw marks, you may see fine wood chops or sawdust near door frames, window frames, cabinets or baseboards.
+If you don’t see gnaw marks, you may see fine wood chips or sawdust near door frames, window frames, cabinets, or baseboards.

 How to Remove Rodents from Your Chimney or Vents